ThiagoPanini/terraglue/docs/mkdocs/story.md

 Well, the problems were shown and I needed to think in a solution to just make my life easier for that simple learning task.

-The answear was right on my face all the time.
+The answer was right on my face all the time.
 If my main problem was spending time recreating infrastructure, why not **automate** the infrastructure creation with an IaC tool?
-So everytime my sandbox environment shuts down, I can create all again with much less overhead.
+So every time my sandbox environment shuts down, I can create all again with much less overhead.

 That was a fantastic idea and I started to use [Terraform](https://www.terraform.io/) to declare resources used in my architecture.
 I splitted things into modules and suddenly I had enough code to create buckets, upload data, catalog things, create IAM roles, policies and a preconfigured Glue job!